brainstormforce/pre-publish-checklist/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-==Easiest way to make sure your page or post is ready to go live!==
+= Easiest way to make sure your page or post is ready to go live =

 Is the fear of publishing an incomplete post haunting you already?
 Do you get worried about tasks like adding a featured image, updating the permalink, etc. just when you are about to click the publish button?